 After impaired waters are listed, a total maximum daily load (TMDL) must be completed.
 The TMDL process identifies all sources of the pollutant and determines how much each source must reduce its contribution in order to meet the standard.
 The source reduction strategies form the basis of an implementation plan which must be completed within one year after the U.S. Environmental Protection Agency approves a TMDL study.
 Multiple TMDLs have been completed for Sherburne County Waters; the approved reports can be found here: Elk River Watershed Multiple TMDLs (Includes Big Elk Lake and the Elk River), Mississippi River (St. Cloud) TMDLs (includes Birch, Rush, Briggs, Julia, and Orono Lakes and Rice creek and Battle Brook).

 Sherburne County SWCD staff along with trained volunteers are monitoring the condition of our local streams, rivers, lakes, estuaries and wetlands.
 The data collected includes water quality, flow, turbidity and temperature.
 This information tells us: the amount of sediment, algae, & other materials suspended in the water, potential causes of low transparency, perceived suitability of a stream for fishing, swimming or boating and how rainfall events affect our streams rivers and lakes.
 Additionally this information helps bring about community awareness of pollution problems, restores problem sites, become advocates for their watersheds.
-Click here to view Sherburne SWCD's current Monitoring and Assessment Programs
+Finally, monitoring provides the SWCD and agency partners information that is used to determine if water quality trends are occurring and to what level our conservation work is improving our water resources.
+Click here to view Sherburne SWCD's current Monitoring and Assessment Programs.

 Wetlands are transitional areas between upland and aquatic environments.
 They do not need to have standing water or cattails to qualify as a wetland.
 In Minnesota, an estimated 11 million acres of wetland areas have been lost in the last 100 years.
 There are approximately 9 million acres remaining.
 The Wetland Conservation Act (WCA) was passed in 1991.
 The goal of the act is to maintain and protect Minnesota’s wetlands and the benefits they provide.